catalyst-cooperative/open-energy-data-for-all/episodes/assumptions.md

 without having seen any examples of assumptions being tested!
 Let's take a look at one of the example assumptions and see how we'd test it:

-> the reported fuel consumption (in MMBTU) is never negative.
+> the reported fuel consumption in MMBtu is always non-negative.

 How would we verify that?
 We can use an `assert` statement to verify the assumption.